No Insurance? Asthmaniac Will Help You!

 Is Your Asthma e-Asthma?
 New Medicine!

-* Patients with e-Asthma have difficulty getting asthma control with usual treatment
+* Patients with e-Asthma have difficulty getting asthma control with inhalers

 * e-Asthma responds well to a new type of injected medicine